Fast Polynomial Kernel Classification for Massive Data: Toy simulations

 {\bf Simulation 5: On center generation mechanism.} In this simulation, we set $m$ varying from $5\times 10^3$ to $5 \times 10^4$, $\ell=50$ and $r=10$.
 Our aim is to study the effect of different center generation mechanisms for FPC.
-Specifically, we consider the following three schemes for choosing $\eta$ in (\ref{Eq:opt_prob}).
+Specifically, we considered the following three schemes for choosing $\eta$ in (\ref{Eq:opt_prob}).
 Scheme 1 denotes that $\eta=\{\eta_i\}_{i=1}^n$ are drawn i.i.d according to the uniform distribution.
 Scheme 2 denotes that $\{\eta_i\}_{i=1}^n$ are selected as the first $n$ inputs of samples.
 Scheme 3 denotes that $\{\eta_i\}_{i=1}^n$ are selected randomly as the $n$ input of samples.
 We figured out the test errors of these three approaches with different sizes of samples (from $5\times 10^3$ to $5 \times 10^4$) and optimal $s$ (selected according to the test samples).
 The parameters of ADMM used in three schemes were the same as those in {\bf Simulation 4}.
-The experimental results are reported in Figure \ref{fig:comp_center}.
-It can be found in Figure \ref{fig:comp_center} that for a suitable $s$, the performance of three schemes are almost the same.
-Thus, in practice, we usually suggest using \textit{Scheme 2} to generate the centers $\{\eta_j\}_{j=1}^n$, due to they are determined directly by $n$, and thus, there does not need additional storage to store them, once the training samples are given.
+The experimental results are reported in Fig. \ref{fig:comp_center}.
+It can be found in Fig. \ref{fig:comp_center} that for a suitable $s$, the performance of three schemes are almost the same.
+Thus, in practice, we usually suggest using \textit{Scheme 1} to generate the centers $\{\eta_j\}_{j=1}^n$ since it is data-independent.